-The Rolla Mission Addresses Common Myths in Community
+The Rolla Mission Addresses Common Myths

 The Rolla Mission, incorporated in 2014, has grown a lot in the 5 plus years since its inception.
 What began as a small outreach of a local church has evolved into a busy organization that serves as the first step in a pipeline of community resources, as well as a base of operations for our friends and neighbors in crisis.
 The Rolla Mission provides the most basic of practical assistance - food, shelter, and hygiene - while assisting individuals and families with finding the path to stability in their unique situations.
 Many in the Rolla community are greatly aware of what happens at The Rolla Mission every day, either because they support us with their time and resources or because they work with one of the dozens of other community organizations with whom we partner.
 But others may not know, or may even have heard some of the unfortunate misinformation that is sometimes proliferated regarding The Rolla Mission and other organizations like it.
 Here are some common myths and corresponding facts.